gabetucker2/gostack/documentation/functions/stack_UpdateMany.md

  ```

 ```
- Updates a card in and returns `stack`
+ Updates all matched cards in and returns `stack`

  @ensures
  | IF `overrideFindData` == OVERRIDE_True: